 Do you know whether your students are prepared for the education you offer?

-Do your incoming students need the kind of help the “learning to learn” course provides?
+Do you know how to find out?
+How is your school bringing under-prepared or returning students up to speed?
+Do your incoming students need the kind of help the “learning to learn” course provides? |

 “It would never have occurred to me to have a course on such a subject,” said Glick.
 But when Lowe presented his course at a faculty meeting, there was enough interest generated to put the course on the required list for all students.
 After all, there is ongoing concern across the board about the readiness of theological students, and some of that concern has precisely to do with the large percentage of students returning to the classroom after a long hiatus.
 Erskine decided to assume that all students can be helped by explicit attention to tools for learning.